 Net breakeven on this strategy resides between the two strike prices and is equal to the strike of the long call plus the net debit paid.
 A limited profit zone exists above the higher strike; this is always a fixed profit equal to the point difference between strikes, minus the cost to create the position.
 Maximum loss is realized if the underlying stock’s price ends up at expiration below the lower strike.
 The maximum loss in the position is equal to the net debit involved in opening the position (see “Bull call spread,” below).

 Example: You create a bull call spread on a stock valued at $93.69 per share.
-You buy a 90 call at the ask price of 4.70 and sell a 95 at the bid price of 1.45.
+You buy a 90 call option at the ask price of 4.70 and sell a 95 call option at the bid price of 1.45.

 Bull call spread: